rfong/sustenance/bread/sourdough_tartine.md

 - Storage: Bread can be stored at room temperature (cut-side down if cut) in a paper bag for up to 3 days well wrapped in plastic wrap and frozen for up to 2 months.

-- Cleaning your proofing towel [[MetaFilter](https://ask.metafilter.com/55323/how-to-wash-out-flour)]: beat the towel out and/or vacuum it while dry.
-Soak in warm water for an hour or so, then scrub with a bristle brush.
+- Cleaning your proofing towel [[MetaFilter](https://ask.metafilter.com/55323/how-to-wash-out-flour)]: Soak in warm water for an hour or so, then scrub with a bristle brush.
 I use a tawashi brush.
+If there is a lot of excess flour, beat the towel out and/or vacuum it while it is still dry.